DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Stored-Procedures.md

 0. re-activate any applicants who've reappeared (UCAS ONLY)
 0. regardless of inactivity or not merge the applicants details
 0. update or insert new decisions (but only where applicant is known)
+0. update the flag in applicant to show whether they have a deferred application.
+Do non-deferrers 1st in case they have multiples with one for a subsequent year so that flag is raised whatever
+0. Update A2L data